b3scale/b3scale/README.md

 ## Bug reports and Contributions

-If you find a problem with b3scale or have a feature request, please open a [bug report](https://gitlab.com/infra.run/public/b3scale/-/issues/new).
+If you discover a problem with b3scale or have a feature request, please open a [bug report](https://gitlab.com/infra.run/public/b3scale/-/issues/new).
 Please check the [existing issues](https://gitlab.com/infra.run/public/b3scale/-/issues) before reporting